lostl1ght/nvim-lazygit/README.md

 for custom definitions.

-`hide_map` should me somthing using `ctrl` or `alt` modifiers so that the window is not getting hidden whenever typing a commit text.
+`hide_map` should me somthing using `ctrl` or `alt` modifiers so that the window is not getting hidden whenever typing a commit text or `nil` to disable.

 ### External